filinvadim/libp2p-raft-go/README.md

 multiplexing over single connections or nat traversal in a standarized fashion.

 `libp2p-raft-go` uses Hashicorp's Raft implementation and provides a LibP2P-based network transport for it.
-At the same time, it wraps the whole system with an implementation of the `go-libp2p-consensus` interface, ensuring any applications relying on it can easily swap it for a different one.
+At the same time, it wraps the whole system with an implementation of the libp2p Raft consensus interface, ensuring any applications relying on it can easily swap it for a different one.

 In short, `libp2p-raft-go`: